UPDATE YOUR TRAVEL FIRST AID KIT

 WHAT TO PACK IN THE KIT?

-Customize your kit to suit where you will be traveling and how long you will be away.
+Customize your travel first aid kit to suit where you will be traveling and how long you will be away.
 The items listed below should deal with minor incidents and be able to support you until you get to the nearest medical center.

 Take the products that you know and trust but in small quantities e.g. you will not need an entire packet of sticking plasters.
 Small ziplock bags are ideal for packing the items and easy to label if required e.g pills.